8 Extending the Linear Model

 Let’s take our initial example with movie length and genre.
 Formally, we might specify something like this:

-\[ \text{rating} = b_{\text{int[genre]}} + b_\text{length}*\text{length} + \epsilon \]
+\[ \text{Rating} = b_{\text{int[genre]}} + b_\text{length}*\text{length} + \epsilon \]

 In this formula, we are saying that genre has its own unique effect for this model in the form of specific intercepts for each genre3.
 This means that whenever an observation belongs to a specific genre, it will have an intercept that reflects that genre, and that means that two observations with the same movie length but from different genres would have different predictions.